 The SoundTouch 20 and 30 come from the same product line produced by the same company, so their design aesthetic and features are identical.

-Bose has always kept to minimalist designs.
+It has always kept to minimalist designs.
 The SoundTouch 20 and 30 are no exception with their simple box speaker shapes with an outward bend in the middle.
 The clean, sleek lines make them an unobtrusive addition to any room.
 They are both very clearly premium-built, with great textures and reflectivity across their surfaces.

 What's the difference between Bose SoundTouch 20 and 30?

-The difference between Bose SoundTouch 20 vs 30 is speaker size, weight, and corresponding quality.
+The difference between SoundTouch 20 vs SoundTouch 30 is speaker size, weight, and corresponding quality.
 SoundTouch 30’s larger size, Waveguide technology, and dedicated subwoofer deliver louder and richer audio.
 The two speaker systems are not very different otherwise and are great purchases at their respective prices.

 Overall Winner: Bose SoundTouch 30

-For top-notch audio quality that can fill up large spaces with sound for a party or a movie night, then the Bose SoundTouch 30 is our experts’ perfect choice.
+For one top-notch audio quality that can fill up large spaces with sound for a party or a movie night, then the Bose SoundTouch 30 is our experts’ perfect choice.
 It has a great minimalist design, delivers deep, rich audio bass and volume throughout any large room in your home, and has an excellent control system via Bluetooth, Wi-Fi, Alexa, the SoundTouch app, USB, AUX input, an ethernet port, and more.